uryelah/from-the-depths/README.md

 [![Product Name Screen Shot][product-screenshot]](https://uryelah.github.io/from-the-depths/)

-This game is completelly controlled with your mouse or touch pad.
+This game is completely controlled with your mouse or touchpad.

-To start choose your name, it will be used to save your score at the end.
+To start, choose your name, it will be used to save your score at the end.

 Move your mouse and your character tentacle will follow it.